scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

    * `Seaborn <http://stanford.edu/~mwaskom/software/seaborn/>`_

-   To install Python and these dependencies, we recommend that you download `Anaconda Python <http://continuum.io/downloads>`_, or use Ubuntu's package manager.
+   To install Python and these dependencies, we recommend that you download `Anaconda Python <http://continuum.io/downloads>`_ or `Enthought Canopy <https://store.enthought.com/>`_, or preferably use the package manager if you are under Ubuntu or other linux.

 .. seealso:: **Bayesian statistics in Python**